JustinSHong/Sprint-Challenge-Authentication/ANSWERS.md

 2. What does bcrypt do in order to prevent attacks?

+    Bcrypt hashes passwords and also adds a salt to them.
+It also increases the time it takes to generate passwords by hackers via a "cost" parameter.

 3)  What are the three parts of the JSON Web Token?

+    3 parts of the JWTs are the header, payload, and signature.

+    The header includes the type of token and the hashing algorithm used.

+    The payload uses to store data and the signature is the hashed string that includes the header, payload, and secret.